SemenovaLiza/api_final_yatube/README.md

 ```
 python3 manage.py runserver
 ```
-A token is required to use some methods in the in api_yatube project.
+A token is required to use some methods in the in api_final_yatube project.
 If you already have an Yatube account, log in via the request:
 ```
 api/v1/jwt/create/
 ```